 I used an 8 x 8-inch square pyrex casserole dish to make my stack.
-Start with a layer of enchilada sauce across the bottom, layer your first set of tortillas on top, then put a nice layer of the seasoned chicken, some cheese and your roasted chiles.
+Start with a layer of enchilada sauce across the bottom, layer your first set of tortillas on top, then put a nice layer of the seasoned chicken, some cheese, and your roasted chiles.
 Top that with another layer of tortillas, chicken, cheese, and some sauce.
 The final layer is tortillas, chicken, sauce, cheese.
 Pop, uncovered, into a 375º oven for about 35 minutes or until bubbly and the cheese has melted.

 Let it rest

 Do allow the stack to rest for a while to let everything settle prior to cutting it into squares and serving.
-While the casserole is resting, put those plates in the still warm oven to take the chill off.
+While the casserole is resting, put those plates in the still-warm oven to take the chill off.
 Serving on warmed plates is the best for keeping food from getting cold.

 Serve with optional sour cream and diced avocado

-To freeze the leftovers, cut into portion sizes and place in a container with a lid.
-Mark clearly with date and name of dish and freeze.
+To freeze the leftovers, cut them into portion sizes and place in a container with a lid.
+Mark clearly with date and name of the dish and freeze.
 To reheat, place the food in the microwave and cook at high heat for 5 minutes.